briangonzalez/dotfile-cabinet/README.md

     └── .gitignore_global
 ```

-Once your dotfiles are in the `dotfiles` directory, you can call `./df-cab link`
+Once your dotfiles are in the `dotfiles` directory, you should call `./df-cab link`, which symnlinks all of your dotfiles into your home directory, responsibly backing up any files that could be overwritten.

+The beauty lies in the fact that your dotfile are symlinked to a folder in your Dropbox directory -- so any machine that you've called `./df-cab link` will always have your latest dotfiles.
+It's magic.

 Update